 In order to reach the project objectives, the three project countries agreed to carry out a number of specific activities included in the project implementation plan, in particular:

 - A technical workshop on hazard management in Chisinau, Republic of Moldova (July 2011);

 - A joint visit to the ports of Galati, Romania, and Giurgiulesti, Republic of Moldova (September 2011);

 - A technical workshop on crisis management in Chisinau, Republic of Moldova (December 2011);

 - The establishment of an expert group for the elaboration of safety guidelines for oil terminals (March 2012 to March 2013);

-- A second technical workshop on hazard management;
+- A second technical workshop on hazard management (scheduled for 2014);